 I’m excited to announce that my first book, 365 Devotions To Embrace What Matters Most, has been released by Zondervan Publishing!

 It’s had a strong launch so far: it debuted at #4 on Amazon’s New Devotional Releases!
-And in just two months, it’s already more than doubled the total average sales of any currently-published book.
+And in just two months, it’s already more than tripled the total average sales of any currently-published book.

 If you liked reading the articles on this website, I truly believe you’ll love the book.
 I’d be honored if you would consider picking it up and letting me know what you think.